zloid/test-repositorius/README.md

 -   All RTK features: Redux Dev Tools, slices, immer, etc.
 -   Use as 'Starter Pack': correct modern vanilla JS + ecosystem based on Webpack
 -   Webpack for: bundling, minification, dev-server, clean-webpack-plugin, html-webpack-plugin
--   Only jest and @testing-library/dom for tests
+-   TDD, Only jest and @testing-library/dom for tests
 -   Only ESM (EcmaScript modules): both source code and tests
 -   @babel for: es6 to es5 and correct work with jest & ESM
 -   JSDoc as documentation